pliugithub/MachineLearning/sequence.md

 * Final Exam
-    * :bell::bell::bell: Final Exam will be on Dec 15 @6PM.
+    * :bell::bell::bell: Final Exam will be on May 10 @6PM.

 * [Course Project](./projects/readme.md)
     * Course project is OPTIONAL.
 It consists 20% of your total grade.
 If you choose not to do it, I will take the higher grade of your midterm and final exams, and use it for your project grade.